scroll top

 Even if you loved the ring, loved your ex, loved being married, love any kids that came from that union (yes, yes, yes, yes for me), it is time to move on and free the mental energy attached to the ring — not to mention the money!

-How much will a jeweler pay for a diamond ring or wedding ring set?
+How much will a jeweler pay for an engagement diamond ring or wedding ring set?

-A jeweler will likely pay you anywhere from 50% to 70% of the retail value of your ring.
-Pawn shops will likely pay 25% to 60% of the retail value.
+A jeweler will likely pay you anywhere from 5% to 50% of the retail value of your ring, similar to pawn shops.
 Again, this may be less than what you would get from an online buyer, as a jeweler will have a higher markup.
-Shop around to ensure you get the best price.
+Shop around to ensure you get the best price and always negotiate.

 A 1-carat diamond and gold engagement ring will fetch resale prices ranging from $1,000 to $5,000, depending on the cut, quality and setting.
 Platinum setting and large side stones can mean higher prices, as can name brands like Tiffany or Cartier.

-A couple years after my divorce, I sold my engagement ring and wedding band, used it for a family vacation, and never looked back.
+A couple years after my divorce, I sold my engagement ring and wedding band at a fine jewelry buyer in New York City, where I lived.

-I only received a fraction of what my now ex-husband and I paid for it, but I felt I got a fair price and used the proceeds to fund a trip my kids took to Europe with their dad to visit family — which, again, I felt good about.
+I only received a fraction of what my now ex-husband and I paid for it, but I felt I got a fair price and used the proceeds to fund a trip my kids took to Europe with their dad to visit family — which I felt good about.

 How about you?
 Do you still have your engagement ring?
-Or did you resell your wedding ring, give it away, turn it into a necklace, or throw it out the car window into a ditch on the way home from the court date finalizing your divorce?
 Do you feel you understood the true resale value of your jewelry?

 Where can I sell my engagement ring for the most money?